vidyar/docs-old/_build/_sources/examples/Scala_buildsample.txt

 Scala-buildsample
 ===================

-A sample repository Scala-buildsample has been created using the testing framework ScalaTest.
+A sample repository `Scala-buildsample  <https://github.com/Shippable/Scala-buildsample>`_  has been created using the testing framework `ScalaTest <http://scalatest.org/>`_ .
 Keep the test and code coverage outputs in our special folders called Shippable/testresults and Shippable/codecoverage to get the reports parsed and also the test results must be in code> Junit format.

 We need the yml file to analyze your project details .
 So add the shippable.yml file to the root of your repo by specifying :